2023 Best Civil Engineering Schools

 Read full report on Civil Engineering at California Polytechnic State University - San Luis Obispo

-Lafayette College landed the #11 spot in the 2023 rankings for the best civil engineering programs.
+Lafayette College ranked #11 on this year’s Best Civil Engineering Schools list.
 Located in the suburb of Easton, Lafayette is a private not-for-profit school with a small student population.

 After completing their degree, civil eng graduates from Lafayette carry an average student debtload of $19,500.

-Vanderbilt University ranked #12 on this year’s Best Civil Engineering Schools list.
-Vanderbilt is a large private not-for-profit school located in the large city of Nashville.
+Vanderbilt University landed the #12 spot in the 2023 rankings for the best civil engineering programs.
+Vanderbilt is a fairly large private not-for-profit school located in the large city of Nashville.

-Bucknell University ranked #13 on this year’s Best Civil Engineering Schools list.
-Located in the town of Lewisburg, Bucknell is a private not-for-profit school with a small student population.
+Bucknell University came in at #13 in this year’s edition of the Best Civil Engineering Schools ranking.
+Located in the distant town of Lewisburg, Bucknell is a private not-for-profit school with a small student population.

 While working on their degree, civil eng majors at Bucknell accumulate an average of around $27,000 in student debt.

-Cornell University did quite well in this year’s ranking of the best schools for civil engineering students.
-It came in at #14 on the list.
-Cornell is a very large private not-for-profit school located in the city of Ithaca.
+With a ranking of #14, Cornell University did quite well on this year’s best schools for civil engineering students.
+Cornell is a very large private not-for-profit school located in the small city of Ithaca.

 The average amount in student loans that civil eng majors at Cornell take out is $13,500.